cosbi-research/SWTCustomComponents/README.md

 	interface for validating the user input upon edit.

 	This custom component can replace the traditional SWT text and/or combo dropdown controls in an input form, providing also the possibility to have one single widget for a pair of these controls.

+- **custom.swt.widgets.FileUploader**

+	Instances of this class are components that allow you to upload csv files, see the preview, upload an example file.
+Drag and drop can be supported.

+	The component is instantiated through its initialization.
+If no file has been uploaded, the component will show the message you specified in the constructor.
+You can drag a file into the empty component or click on the component to browse your file-system and upload your image.

+	Moreover, you can specify the number of rows to be shown in the file preview, via the method "setMaxNumberToDisplayAtFirst"

+- **custom.swt.widgets.InfoPopup**

+	Instances of this class are components that display a text, without any button or shell border.
+As you click outside the component, it should disappear.